Prashambhuta/my_projects/data_scraping/flipkart/README.md

 * `/spiders/flipkart_men_tshirt.py` - collecting data using css selector and storing that data as a type of `Field`.
 * `/pipelines.py` - receives the items, processes/filters it and returns the items.
 * `/settings.py` - helps defining project variables such as `MONGO_URI, MONGO_DATBASE, FEED_URI...`

-### Breakdown
-* The breakdown of the task can be seen below, with majority of time taken by setting up, scraping the first page, and reading the documentation/tutorial.

 ## Challenges
 * Unable to scrap image links.